DanKim15/DanKim15/README.md

 </div>

 <!--Intro start-->
-- 🔭 I'm currently developing an FPGA-based memory game and building out its supporting digital logic.
+- 🔭 I'm currently implementing an I2C speciifcation through an FPGA and building out its supporting digital logic.

 - 🌱 I’m currently learning **Digital Deisgn and Verilog** to program FPGAs from the ground up.